skramm/homog2d/docs/homog2d_manual.md

 auto segs2 = getSegs(rect); // your choice
 ```

-And of course, its width, height, length, and enclosed area:
+And of course, its width, height, length, and enclosed area.
+This is available through member functions or free functions.
 ```C++
 FRect rect;
 auto w = rect.width();